floridop/MNXB11-fairytale/fairytale.md

 The snake faced queen completely ate the Artifact.
 The sauce started pouring down the table and flooded the house.

+With the house flooding the snake faced queen started to panic, and before anyone could react they all drowned.
+When a group of adventurers stumbled upon the place a 100 years later all they could find was the artifact, now shaped like a silver ring.
+This happened because the artifact has the power to shapeshift
+The adventures took the ring to the king of the land, who took it from them and bored it himself.
+While the ring gave the king loads of power, it corrupted him and set him upon a dark path.
 ---------------------------------------------------------------
 **PLEASE DO NOT ADD ANY CONTENT IN THIS AREA AND BELOW!**